vrld/suit/docs/layout.rst

 convention of :func:`row` and :func:`col`.
 The result is a layout definition object that can be used to access the cells.

-There is almost only one reason to do so: You know the area of your layout in advance (say, the screen size), and want certain cells to dynamically fill the available space.
+There are almost only two reasons to do so: (1) You know the area of your layout in advance (say, the screen size), and want certain cells to dynamically fill the available space; (2) You want to animate the cells.

 .. note::
     Unlike immediate mode layouts, predefined layouts **can not be nested**.